Choosing the right sliding pocket door

 Or, in order to have a larger passage width a single telescopic system could be you best choice.
 Check the ECLISSE Telescopic model page!

-Stud walls and finished wall thickness
+Stud walls, masonry walls and finished wall thickness

 The steel framework takes the place of the studwork and the doors slide along the upper track.
 ECLISSE pockets can be installed on both steel or wooden studwork.